Absoluteloser/College/README.md

 # College
-will contain all the code assigned by colletge
+will contain all the code assigned by college